Nats’ pitching problems come through loud and clear again during a 7-6 loss to the Reds

-A lot of that is because Juan Soto has reached base in more than 54 percent of his plate appearances since the all-star break.
-And since the Nationals are 14th in runs per game in this stretch, their situational hitting leaves more to be desired.
+A lot of that is because Juan Soto had reached base in nearly 54 percent of his plate appearances since the all-star break.
+And since the Nationals were 14th in runs per game in this stretch, their situational hitting has left more to be desired.
 But as they close a lost season, the Nationals’ largest issues, all pitching-related, are loud and clear.

 Their non-rookie starters are injured (Stephen Strasburg, Joe Ross) or inconsistent (Patrick Corbin, Erick Fedde, Paolo Espino).
 Their bullpen is a lot of hold-your-breath-and-hope.
-At Great American Ball Park on Saturday, the staff had another opportunity to shift the narrative, if only slightly.
+At Great American Ball Park on Saturday night, the staff had another opportunity to shift the narrative, if only slightly.
 But Fedde yielded five earned runs, one of which resulted from a misplay by Andrew Stevenson, before the bullpen was some good, some bad in a 7-6 loss to the Cincinnati Reds.

-Keibert Ruiz’s second homer with the Nationals, and his second in as many days, provided a seventh-inning lead for Andres Machado to protect.
+Catcher Keibert Ruiz’s second homer with the Nationals, and his second in as many days, provided a seventh-inning lead for Andres Machado to protect.
 Machado, though, walked leadoff batter Nick Castellanos and yielded a tying double to Kyle Farmer.
 Then in the ninth, in reliever Patrick Murphy’s second inning, Castellanos beat him with a walk-off homer that nicked the top of the wall in center.

+Castellanos rocked a middle-in fastball, 97 mph and a bit up, that Murphy wanted closer to the righty’s hands.
+He was pitching for the second consecutive night after eight relievers entered Friday’s 11-inning loss.

+“He took a big hack on that curveball; he looked like he was right on it and just missed it,” Murphy said of his first pitch to Castellanos.
+“So after that, I wanted to be aggressive and go hard in.
+[Ruiz and I] were on the same page.
+He wanted to go up; I wanted to go in — either way, we were both thinking in.
+Got it there; just didn’t get it all the way on the black.”

 A few hours before first pitch, reliever Sam Clay walked through the dugout, shook Henry Blanco’s hand and quietly said, “See you next year.”
 Blanco, the Nationals’ bullpen coach, gave a slight nod and a wave.
 Once outfielder Yadiel Hernandez returned from the paternity list, the club had a roster squeeze.
 One player had to go.
 Most likely, he would stay in the minors for the rest of the season.
 So Clay, a left-handed rookie, was the odd man out.